wihbit/blackjack_project/README.md

 # Blackjack Project

 ## Overview
-Creating an application in which players can play virtual blackjack alongside a blackjack-playing bot, while receiving AI-generated tips and suggestions based on their hand.
+Creating an application in which players can play virtual blackjack alongside a trained blackjack-playing bot.

 ## Requirements
 ```